 Opening keynote: Ping Ho, MA, MPH, Founding Director, UCLArts & Healing / Arts, and Healing Initiative

-Expressive Arts Therapies: The New Movement
+Diversity in the Expressive Arts Movement

 Ping Ho, MA, MPH is Founder and Director of UCLArts & Healing, an organizational member of the UCLA Collaborative Centers for Integrative Medicine, of which Ping is a steering committee member and was founding administrator.
 She has a B.A. in psychology with honors from Stanford, an M.A. in counseling psychology from the University of California, Santa Barbara, an M.P.H. in Community Health Sciences from UCLA School of Public Health, and an extensive background in the performing arts.
 Ping is on the Council of Advisers for the Academic Collaborative for Integrative Health and is Associate Editor for the Creative Arts Therapy Section of the Journal of Alternative and Complementary Medicine.
 She developed the Certificate Program in Social Emotional Arts (SEA) and Medical SEA Program.
 She also co-developed and was principal investigator for the evidence-based curriculum, Beat the Odds: Social and Emotional Skill Building Delivered in a Framework of Drumming.
 Ping is co-author of The Innovative Parent: Raising Connected, Happy, Successful Kids through Art (Ohio University/Swallow Press, March 2019).

 Evening keynote: InterPlay Co-founders Cynthia Winton-Henry and Phil Porter